DomWalker1/microcrack-simulation-code/README.md

-# microcrack-simulation-code
+# A Micromechanical Model for Fracture Process Zone Generation and Microcrack Interactions with a Main Fracture

-Simulation Code for 2020 Thesis - Microcracks in Quasi-Brittle Material
+This repositry contains the simulation code for my 2020 Thesis on the topic of Microcracks in Quasi-Brittle Material
 Author: Dominic Walker

 ## Abstract ##